helium/HIP/0018-oracle-arb-fix.md

 Unfortunately, this delay provides an on-chain arbitrage opportunity via state channels.
 Given the delay, an actor with HNT in-hand may see the forecasted drop in HNT price and thus convert HNT into DCs.
 After the drop takes effect, the actor may then “spend” the DCs in a state channel, naming a colluding gateway of theirs as the beneficiary.
-Effectively, the actor is burning and minting HNT on-chain with very little risk.
+Effectively, the actor is burning and minting HNT on-chain at a profit with very little risk.

 To demonstrate the “oracle arbitrage opportunity”, consider the following example:
  * At block 200, the current oracle price is $1.10